 2.2 earthquake confirmed near Stuarts Draft

 VERONA, Va.
-(WHSV) - On Oct.
-15 at around 6:22 PM, many southern Augusta County residents heard loud noises.
+(WHSV) - On Sunday, October 15 at 6:19 PM, many southern Augusta County residents heard loud noises and felt the earth shake.

 These noises were caused by an earthquake that was confirmed by the United States Geological Survey.